exratione/thywill/README.md

       }
     });

-Publishing a message to the channel in your application code:
+Publishing a message to the channel in any application class method code:

-    var applicationId = this.id;
-    var data = {
+    this.sendToChannel(channelId, {
-      name: "value"
+      name: "value";
-    };
-    var message = this.thywill.messageManager.createMessageToChannel(data, channelId, applicationId);
-    this.send(message);
+    });

 You can see simple examples of the use of channels in the Chat example application, found under /applications/chat/.